billiemerz/checkout-kata/README.md

 ```

 ## Run tests
-`go test ./...` from root of directory
-Also run on push to main branch in Github action
+`go test ./...` from root of directory - also runs on push to main branch in Github action

 ## Build/ run
 `go build .` from root of directory